-Brother Act: Christian and Charlie Coudriet Have Big Games as St. Marys Topples Moniteau
+Brother Act: Christian and Charlie Coudriet Have Big Games As St. Marys Topples Moniteau

 Christian, the senior quarterback, had another scintillating game, throwing for 342 yards and five touchdowns.
 Charlie, the junior wide receiver and Christian’s brother, caught three of those TDs and accounted for 129 yards on six receptions.

-“We are always throwing the ball in the back yard,” Christian said of he and his brother.
+“We are always throwing the ball in the backyard,” Christian said of him and his brother.
 “Just having the connection that we do is awesome.
 Can’t beat it.”

 Christian Coudriet’s first touchdown pass of the night went 28 yards to Collin Reitz.